Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Further Discussions and Extensions

 where $e_{i,\tp S}=\eta_{i,\tp S} + \varepsilon_{i,\tp S}$, $\eta_{i,\tp S}$ characterizes the day-specific temporal variation across different days and $\varepsilon_{i,\tp S}$ is the measurement error.
 We assume that $\eta_{i,\tp S},\varepsilon_{i,\tp S}$ are mutually independent; $\{\varepsilon_{i,\tp S}\}_{i,\tp}$ are independent measurement errors with zero means and $\mbox{Cov}(\varepsilon_{i,\tp S})=\Sigma_{\varepsilon,\tp S}$; and $\{\eta_{i,\tp S}\}_{i,\tp}$ are identical copies of a mean-zero stochastic process with covariance function and $\{\Sigma_{\eta_S}(\tp_1,\tp_2)\}_{\tp_1,\tp_2}$.

-Due to the potential dependencies between these random effects, past and future features are no longer conditionally independent, leading to the violation of the Markov assumption.
-As such, the proposed model is no longer MDP and corresponds to a special case of partially observable MDP \citep[POMDP, see e.g.,][]{sutton2018reinforcement} where the random effects are unobserved.
+\change{Due to the potential dependencies between these random effects, past and future features are no longer conditionally independent.
 Directly applying existing OPE methods or our proposal developed in Section \ref{sec:po_mdp} would yield biased policy value estimators.
 Note that the predictor $S_{i,\tau}=\Theta(\tp-1)Z_{i,\tp-1} + e_{i,\tp-1, S}$ at time $\tau$ is dependent upon the $e_{i,\tau}$ due to the existence of the random effects in these residuals, resulting in endogeneity in the state regression model.
-As a result, the resulting OLS estimator is biased, leading to inconsistent estimation of IE.
+As a result, the resulting OLS estimator is biased, leading to inconsistent estimation of IE. }

 We next outline two approaches to remove the endogeneity bias.
 The first approach relies on the use of historical data in which the actions were the set to baseline policy.
 According to the state regression model, $\{S_{t}\}_t$ in the historical data satisfies